Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

    For example the belt area of the tunic would be in the vertex group and have weight one.
 #.
 Designate the clothing objects as "cloth" in the Physics tab of the Properties editor.
    Make sure the Cloth Modifier is below the Armature Modifier in the modifier stack.
 #.
-Press the *Pinning of Cloth* button in the *Cloth* panel and select the vertex group.
+In the cloth Shape panel select the vertex group.
 #.
-Designate the character's mesh as "collision" object in the Physics tab of the Properties editor.
+Add :doc:`collision physics </physics/collision>` to the character's mesh.
 #.
-The clothing is now ready.
-Non-pinned vertices will be under control of the Cloth modifier.
+The clothing is now ready; non-pinned vertices will be under control of the Cloth modifier.
    Pinned vertices will be under control of the Armature modifier.

 .. note::